 – Shannon Ebner

-For The Leporello Series, ll’Editions has invited a select group of international artists to contribute.
+For The Leporello Series, LL’Editions has invited a select group of international artists to contribute.
 Each artist is given carte blanche, restricted only by the accordion format and its ten panels (recto).
-To date, participating artists include Heimo Zobernig, Micah Lexier, Fiona Banner aka The Vanity Press, Ryan Gander, Shannon Ebner & Maurizio Nannucci.
+To date, participating artists include (in order of appearance) Heimo Zobernig, Micah Lexier, Fiona Banner aka The Vanity Press, Ryan Gander, Shannon Ebner, Maurizio Nannucci, Karl Holmqvist and Jonathan Monk.

 Inhabiting a space between book and paper sculpture, the Leporellos are printed on delicate Mohawk Superfine Eggshell paper.
 Each volume in the series is limited to 250 numbered copies and come in a bespoke rigid box, with the title hot foiled both on its front and on its spine, allowing it to sit comfortably in a bookshelf when not on display.